By Emma Van Loock Lic.Ac 2016

 3. Why is Michael Phelps using cupping?

 Michael Phelps is not the first athlete to turn to cupping.
-In the 2008 Beijing Olympics, swimmer Wang Qun was famously seen sporting the tell tale signs of cupping.
-Sports therapy interventions may be aimed at recovery, injury prevention or injury treatment .
-The Olympics are the culmination of a lifetime of swimming and 4 years of focussed work.
-Michael Phelps needs to be able to perform at his best without being limited by any injuries or pain that he might be carrying.
-Shoulder pain in elite swimmers is extremely common.
+In the 2008 Beijing Olympics, swimmer Wang Qun attracted media attention having been seen sporting the tell-tale signs of cupping.
+Sports therapy interventions may target a number of goals including recovery, injury prevention, injury treatment, or performance enhancement.
+The Olympics are the culmination of a lifetime of swimming and four years of focussed work.
+Michael Phelps needs to be able to perform at his best without being limited by any injuries or pain that he might be carrying, and shoulder pain in elite swimmers is extremely common.
 One survey of elite swimmers found 91% had shoulder pain, 84% had positive shoulder impingement and 67% had tendinopathy of the supraspinatus.
 Many turn to anti inflammatory medicine, but the usefulness of these are disputed and additionally carry risk of stomach irritation or worse.
 Cupping is a low risk non-invasive intervention that has been proven to improve short term pain compared with other interventions.
 Phelps may be using cupping to help manage short-term pain, or to aid recovery through stimulation of circulation through the tissues and muscules of the shoulder and upper back.
 As a mature and ultra-succesful athelete with the weight of expectation on his shoulders, Phelps cannot afford to mess around with an intervention that may not compare favourably with another.
 You can be sure that he chooses cupping because he perceives it to be a worthwhile addition to his arsenal of therapeutic techniques.

 4. How does it work?